lewisccx/Team2/README.md

 ## Walkthrough

-### Admin Manual
+### SCTF Admin Manual
-* Select "SCTF Admin" option
+* Select "SCTF Admin" option role
-  * To view player analytics
+  * To view player analytics (last played game)
-    1. Select "View Analytics"
+    1. Select "View Analytics" in the Admin Panel
   * To set game setting
-    1. Select "Game Setting"
+    1. Select "Game Setting" in the Admin Panel
     2. Select "Game Level" (1 - 5)
-    3. Select desired number of vehicles, pedestrians, traffic lights and environment for the desired level.
+    3. Select desired number of vehicles, pedestrians, traffic lights (from 0 to 30) and environment for the chosen level.

 ### Player Manual
 1. Select "Player" option
-2. Select a "Level" (1-5)
+2. Select a "Level" (1-5) you desire (level details will be displayed on the screen)
-3. Select a "Vehicle"
+3. Select a "Vehicle" you desire
-4. Select "Play" option
+4. Select "Play" option to play the game
 5. Explore the map and answer questions and practise safe riding with the app.
 Have fun with the game!

 ### Developer Manual